how to be more feminine as a black woman

 It's not just clothes, or is it?

-But we’re not saying that clothes are the sole reason why a woman is feminine, it’s one of the reasons why she is perceived as more feminine than others.
+Again we’re not saying that clothes are the sole reason why a woman is feminine, it’s one of the main reasons why she is perceived as more feminine than others.

 Remember, to a point we alluded to earlier, if God made you a woman, you are inherently feminine.